 Submitting Work.
-All papers will be submitted as MS Word (.doc) or Rich Text Format (.rtf) documents to Canvas.
+All papers should be submitted as MS Word (.doc) documents to Canvas.
 Final drafts should be polished and presented in a professional manner.
 All papers must be in 12-point Times New Roman font, double-spaced with 1-inch margins and pages numbered.

 Writing Studio.
 The writing studio is committed to helping University of Florida students meet their academic and professional goals by becoming better writers.
 Visit the writing studio online at http://writing.ufl.edu/writing-studio/ or in 302 Tigert Hall for one-on-one consultations and workshops.